hanesy/accidents_us/README.md

 __Team AAA: Dagney Cooke, Diana Silva, Heain Yee__
 Project 1 (January 2020); UC Berkeley Data and Analytics Bootcamp

+### Notes re Large Data File from Kaggle
+The kaggle data file is not included in the github because it is too large and kept crashing everything.
+It can be accessed directly from kaggle (see link below).

 ### This project seeks to answer the following questions about car accidents in the United States.

 1. Have car accidents increased over time?